 In order to provide a background for discussing the Dmanisi case, I first discuss Lucy.
 The next post will be about Dmanisi.

-A major focus of my study is how the scientific telling of human evolution is imbued with spatial/ideological concepts of national territory (Ethiopia and Georgia, here) and continental terrain (Africa, Europe, Eurasia, and Asia).
+A major focus of my study is how the scientific telling of human evolution is imbued with spatial/ideological concepts of national territory (here Ethiopia and Georgia) and continental terrain (Africa, Europe, Eurasia, and Asia).

 Another emphasis of my study is the role of museums in human evolution knowledge production.

-As a concluding point, I propose, or ask for the possibility of retellings of human evolution without employing terms referring to national territories, continental terrains, and their corresponding identities.
+As a concluding point, I propose, or ask for the possibility of retellings of human evolution without employing terms referring to spatial-ideological categories of national territories and continental terrains, as well as their corresponding identities.